 Why Visit Seattle

-Picture this: the Seattle in my mind’s eye is a sunny day.
+Picture this: Seattle on a sunny day.
 The city is nestled in between two mountain ranges (the Olympics and the Cascades).
 Verdant green trees punctuate the urban development and sparkling blue of Elliott Bay, Lake Union, and Lake Washington give the city a vibrant, lively aesthetic.
 On the city streets, you can explore markets, learn history, ascend to a glass structure in the sky, and eat some of the best seafood (and other food) in the country.
 The only question I have is: why not visit Seattle?

 I fell in love with Seattle on my first trip in 2012; I moved there in 2013 and lived there through 2017.
 I’ve made several trips back since (1-2 per year, for work and pleasure), and still feel the deep pang of home whenever I think about the city.